calhoward/calhoward.github.io/_posts/2022-05-15-Hacking_Leviton_Fan_Humidity_Switch.md

 ## Introduction

->!!
-DANGER !!
-This guide involves working with AC mains voltage wiring.
+>**DANGER** This guide involves working with AC mains voltage wiring.
 Do not attempt to perform manual wiring on any of the circuits in your home.
 This guide is intended solely for educational use.
 {: .prompt-danger }

->This post is a WIP, check back soon!
-{: .prompt-tip }

 The [Leviton](https://www.leviton.com) [IPHS5-1LW In-Wall Humidity Sensor & Fan Control](https://www.leviton.com/en/products/iphs5-1lw) is a neat, novel method of controlling your bathroom fan.
 The humidity sensor turns the fan on when humidity is sensed, and then shuts off when ambient humidity returns to normal.
 This is certainly useful as a modern convenicence, as well as a clever energy-saving device.